Converting 1.2 Tons to Pounds: A complete walkthrough

 -

 Q: Are there online converters for tons to pounds?
 A: Yes, many online calculators can perform this conversion quickly and easily.
-However, it's crucial to understand the underlying process to ensure accurate use of these tools.
+Still, it's crucial to understand the underlying process to ensure accurate use of these tools.

 Conclusion: Mastering Unit Conversions